 \subsection{Architecture}

 Table \ref{tab:arch_sim} and Table \ref{tab:arch_exp} give the network architectures at the layer level used in the simulation study (Section \ref{sec:sim_study}) and experiment (Section \ref{sec:exp}).
 Each of the architectures is divided into two parts, the convolution layers and the regression layers.
-The convolution layers, without the assistance of max pooling, operate as a nonlinear filter and feature encoder to generate the embedding of original signal in a noisy setting.
+The convolution layers, without the assistance of max pooling, operate as a nonlinear filter and feature an encoder to generate the embedding of the original signal in a noisy setting.
 The regression layers, made up of fully-connected matrix multiplication, establish the mathematical function between the regression target and the feature embedding.
-In combination, the architecture is proved to work effectively for regression tasks aimed at 1D signals in nuclear detectors.
+In combination, the architecture is proven to work effectively for regression tasks aimed at 1D signals in nuclear detectors.
 The capacity of the architecture (number of layers, kernels in each layer, etc.) is carefully chosen to match the complexity of the target task and is therefore problem dependent.
 Some empirical research is discussed in Section \ref{sec:hyper_param_sens}, which demonstrates that the performance is not sensitive to moderate adjustment of the architecture.